 This refers to methods used in the olden days to keep food for a long period of time.
 Among the oldest methods of preservation are drying, smoking, salting, sugaring and fermentation.

-Dehydrating food, often using dry heat, such as the sun and warm winds Drying
+Dehydrating food, often using dry heat, such as the sun and warm winds Drying act as preservatives.

 Examples: meat (biltong, eedingu), fish, mopane worms, fruits, vegetables, herbs